LinuxSuRen/open-source-best-practice/README-en.md

 In the early days of a new project, especially in an unfamiliar field, here are some ways to help you contribute to an open-source project.
 * Document contributions.
 This is a very effective way to learn about a project.
 Usually, we can fix typos, punctuation, grammatical errors, broken links, and so on as we read the document.
-* Good-first-issue, for projects that want to receive more contributions, the tag will be added to issues that are easy to fix.
+* Good-first-issue.
+For projects that want to receive more contributions, the tag will be added to issues that are easy to fix.

 ## Issues
 Common Misunderstanding:

 * Only title, without content.
 * Only result and phenomena, without background.
-  * There are many possible reasons for your problem appearing, and no one can guess your environment and operation steps.
+  * There are many possible causes for a problem, and no one can guess your environment and operation steps.
 * Only screenshots, without error, exception and keywords in content.
   * If there is no text, it is not convenient for others to search.